zrblx/CS-course-Stanford/CS224d- Deep Learning for NLP/Assignment 1/README.md

 This assignment includes 4 parts:

-softmax, basic neural network, word2vec and sentiment analysis.
+1.softmax

+2.basic neural network

+3.word2vec

+4.sentiment analysis.

 The detailed explanation can be found in assignment1.pdf.